Mind's Time

 “I’m coming, sweetheart!
 Are you trapped?
 Where are you?”

-“I’m here, Daddy!” the voice called.
-It seemed quieter, moving away from him.
+“I’m here, Daddy!” the voice called, quieter and moving away from him.

 “Stay where you are, Daddy’s coming!” he said, reaching the top of the pile and peering over it.

 A deep throbbing hum filled the air, echoing off the buildings and reverberating his chest.
-With it, the memory of the war flooded his mind.
 The ever-present fighting that happened to souls far away was here and happening to him.
 The invaders’ ruined his city and now their malevolent machines would piece it together in their image.

 “Daddy, I’m scared!”
 Maryam’s voice called over the horrible racket.